OBuckland/js-calculator/README.md

 ***

 ### **Description**
-Calculator built using HTML, JavaScript, and SCSS.
-Able to perform addition, subtraction, division and multiplication.
+Calculator built using JavaScript, HTML, CSS, SCSS and BEM.
+This is a simple calculator that is able to perform addition, subtraction, division and multiplication.
 It also has a percentage function and can handle decimals.